cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

       to the default HTTP server port.
 The ``toPorts`` field under ``redirectBackend`` configuration in the policy is set to the port that the kiam agent listens on.
-The port is passed as "--port" argument in the ``kiam-agent Daemonset``.
+The port is passed as "--port" argument in the ``kiam-agent DaemonSet``.
-    - The Local Redirect Policy namespace is set to the namespace in which kiam-agent Daemonset is deployed.
+    - The Local Redirect Policy namespace is set to the namespace in which kiam-agent DaemonSet is deployed.

 - Once all the kiam agent pods are in ``Running`` state, the metadata requests from application pods will get redirected to the node-local kiam agent pods.